Richard Rossi: Attempted murder charge

 A five-day trial ended in a hung jury, with the vote 9–3 in favor of conviction after six and a half hours of deliberation.
 Before retrial, Rossi pleaded no contest to a count of second-degree aggravated assault while maintaining his innocence.
 Though his followers wanted him to fight what his wife called an "assault of justice", Rossi stated he pled nolo contendere to end the ordeal.
 "One of my many goals is to heal our family and become the best husband and father I can be," Rossi said to the judge.
 He received a four-to-eight-month sentence in Butler County Jail plus four years probation and required domestic violence counseling; he served 96 days.

 Domestic violence workers criticized the short sentence.
 The Rossis renewed their wedding vows after his release.
 Rossi wrote an apologetic letter to the Pittsburgh Post-Gazette saying: "I repent of the sins I have committed and, with God's help, do not plan to repeat them."

 Sherrie Rossi, who had campaigned for her husband's exoneration, sued state and county officials for abridging her civil rights when courts refused to lift a bond restriction forbidding her husband to contact her while he was out on bail; the suit was dismissed by a federal court.
 In 1996, Sherrie self-published Assault of Justice: The Richard Rossi Mystery, defending her husband and proclaiming his innocence, and claiming that charges were retaliation for exposing police corruption and a satanic cult on his talk radio show.
 She said eyewitnesses confirmed her husband's innocence and that they had been receiving threats prior to the assault.
-An unsupported press release asserted Rossi was innocent (based on physical evidence and the testimony of eyewitnesses).

 While charges were pending and Rossi served his sentence, membership in his church dropped from 300 to 12.
 Media scrutiny revealed Rossi suffered mental health, depression, and addiction issues similar to his father's.
 Rossi enrolled in a recovery program in jail that he continued after his release, including meetings four days a week, daily monitoring, and treatment in Atlanta.

 After his release from jail, Rossi and his wife hosted a free Thanksgiving dinner for the homeless at the Ranch House in Pittsburgh's North Park.
 Rossi paid for buses to transport urban children out of high-crime areas to the park.
 Most of the buses got to those wanting to come, but one had difficulty getting to the arranged pick-up due to snow.
 Native Americans danced and helped Rossi serve dinners to disadvantaged children.
 Some of his fellow inmates Rossi befriended in jail attended to help serve the poor.

 Rossi filed for bankruptcy in 1996 as a result of his legal problems, and started over in California.

-In 2022, nearly thirty years after the events, new evidence exonerated Rossi.